visvar/visvar.github.io/README.md

 `author`
 - Enter authors as <ins>firstname lastname, ...</ins>, **NOT** 'lastname, firstname; ...'
   - Author names of members must be identical to those in `config.js`

+`footnoteindices` and `footnotetext`
+- Use for author footnotes, e.g., co-first authorship
+- `footnoteindices`: add position of authors with a footnote (starts at 0)
+  - e.g., {0,1} for first and second author
+- `footnotetext`: add text to be shown
+  - e.g., {contributed equally}

 `year` and `month`
 - Use year and month, not date